raxit65535/H1B-Statestics/README.md

    I am not sure how the JOB_TITLE should be matched with SOC_CODE optimistically, but here in my implementation, I took the first JOB_TITLE occurance in dataset, which is associated with SOC_CODE.
 I have provided detail comments to explain each step.

-###### note: I was working on different repository at first, but I tried to push the dataset of more than 100 MB on that repository and by mistake commit the transaction.
-Since, then I was not able to push anything, so I made this new repo from scratch after the development was over.